 Who Are the Baby Boomers?

-Baby Boomers are the people that were roughly born between 1946 – 1964.
-They grew up in the post World War II era.
+Baby Boomers are the people who were roughly born between 1946 – 1964.
+They grew up in the post-World War II era.
 The world around them lived the American Dream.
 This was a period of economic growth and prosperity that came on the heels of the turbulence of the Second World War.

 As the oldest generation you’ll be targeting, they are used to traditional marketing techniques that have prevailed through the ages.
 This generation is also still opening up to new technology.
 They may be slower in responding to creative online marketing campaigns, especially smartphone-based ones.